chili-chips-ba/openCologne-PCIE/2.rtl/README.md

   - [Xilinx UG477 7series PCIE HM - User Guide](https://docs.amd.com/v/u/en-US/ug477_7Series_IntBlock_PCIe) ✔
   - [Xilinx PG054 7series PCIE HM - Product Guide](https://www.xilinx.com/support/documents/ip_documentation/pcie_7x/v3_3/pg054-7series-pcie.pdf)
   - [Xilinx DS821 7series PCIE HM - Datasheet](https://docs.xilinx.com/v/u/en-US/ds821_7series_pcie)
-> The Xilinx 7-series FPGAs Integrated block (HM, Hard Macro) for PCIe sits in a similar space to the _openCologne-PCIE_ project goals, but more highly configurable (e.g. root complex mode, multi-lanes etc.).
+> The Xilinx 7-series FPGAs Integrated block (HM, Hard Macro) for PCIE sits in a similar space as the _openCologne-PCIE_ project goals, except that it is more comprehensive and configurable, with more options (e.g. root complex mode, multi-lanes etc.).
 It does serve, though, as an indicator of the complexity of requirements if _openCologne-PCIE_ is to be a viable open-source alternative.
 >
 > The links below are examples of open-source **applications** built around vendor PCIE Hard-Macros (HM), such as this Xilinx _pcie_7x_ core.
 > - [regymm pcie_7x](https://github.com/regymm/pcie_7x)